 3. Pay the applicable fee along with your request.

-You have 90 days from the day of request to provide the court with certificate of completion from a State approved course, a notarized affidavit for a driving safety course, and a copy of your driving record from the Texas Department of Public Safety.
-If those three documents are returned to the Court within the mandated time frame, the Court will not report the violation as part of your driving record.
+You have 90 days from the day of request to provide the court with certificate of completion from a State approved course and a copy of your driving record from the Texas Department of Public Safety.
+If those two documents are returned to the Court within the mandated time frame, the Court will not report the violation as part of your driving record.
 In the event you do not complete the course and/or return all of the required documents to the Court by the due date, a judgment of guilty will be entered, the Court will report the violation as part of your driving record, and the amount of the fine will be due to the Court.

 Court Security and Rules – Persons entering the courtroom are subject to search.